BedlingtonStation PrimarySchool

 Environment – The space around us, including both natural and man-made features.

-Human features – Things made by people, like buildings, roads, fences, and signs.
+Human features – Things in the environment made by people, like buildings, roads, fences, and signs, that can't easily be moved

 Physical features – Natural parts of the landscape, like trees, grass, soil, and hills.